joint-online-judge/JOJ3/README.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-3. You only need to run step 5 and 6 in quick start during development.
+3. You only need to run steps 5 and 7 in the quick start during development.
+If the test cases need to be updated, step 6 is also needed.

 ## Models